American Tire and Service

 Air Conditioning Service and Repair

-With summer temperatures consistently in the 90s here in Rio Rancho, we know how important it is to have properly working A/C in our vehicles.
-Our techs are all ASE master certified in air conditioning and other services.
+With summer temperatures consistently in the 90s here in the Rio Rancho and Albuquerque area, we know how important it is to have properly working A/C in our vehicles.
+Our techs at American Tire and Service are all ASE master certified in air conditioning and other services.
 This means we’ll get it right the first time!

-- The compressor is a belt-driven device that compresses refrigerant gas and transfers it into the condenser.
+- The compressor is a belt-driven device that compresses refrigerant gas and transfers it into the car or truck’s condenser.
 The compressor is the core of your vehicle’s air conditioning system.

-- The condenser’s primary function is to cool the refrigerator.
+- The condenser’s primary role is to cool the refrigerator.
 The condenser dissipates heat released by compressed gases and condenses them into high pressure liquids.

 - The receiver is a metal container that serves as a storage receptacle for the refrigerant; also known as a drier because it absorbs moisture from the refrigerant and filters out harmful debris and acids.
-You should change your drier every 3-4 years to ensure quality filtration and prevent any chemical damage.
+This part should be changed every three to four years to ensure quality filtration and prevent any chemical damage.

 Orifice Tube/Expansion Valve:

-- The orifice tube (also known as the expansion valve) is a controlling mechanism that regulates refrigerant flow throughout the system.
+- The orifice tube (also known as the expansion valve) is a controlling mechanism that regulates refrigerant to flow properly through the system.
 It also converts high pressure liquid refrigerant (from the condenser) into low pressure liquid, so that it can enter the evaporator.